(Page last updated: Aug 13, 2022)

 (The Master-remote must be already working with the receiver!)

-In this example, the brand Beninca will be used:
+In this example, the brand Beninca will be

 From the action menu, select: "Remote-learn":